kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 that don't progress as I expected.

 Regarding my work on database system, it doesn't progress as much as I hope for.
-I'm currently still implementing the lock manager to allow concurrency control.
+During the last 6 weeks, I'm implementing the lock manager to allow concurrency control.
 And I stopped writing the book for a while, as I realized that the abstraction of my current implementation might not be a good one, and I'm afraid of misguiding people.
 Hence, I decided to put it off for a while and come back once I have a better understanding of database system implementation.

 Job searching has been on and off for me as well.
-Applied to a couple of companies and didn't get passed the resume stage.
+Applied to a couple of companies and didn't get past the resume stage.
 Given that experience, I'm struggling on what I should go for next.
-Ideally, I want to pivot my career into system programming but it's been quite tough to get an interview given my background.
+Ideally, I want to pivot my career into system programming, but it's been quite tough to get an interview given my background and location.

 Considering that my time in RC is limited, I decided to postpone it after the end of my RC batch.